javascript-tutorial/en.javascript.info/1-js/2-first-steps/02-external-script/article.md

 Now if we run it, we'll see that the whole document is displayed immediately, and the external script runs when it loads.

-## Defer vs Async

-Please note that there is one similarity and two differences between `defer` and `async`.
+Let's see more examples with `defer` and `async` to clearly understand the similarities and the differences.

-1. **Both attributes allow the browser to show the page without waiting for the script to load.**
+Both attributes allow the browser to show the page without waiting for the script to load.
+But...

-2. **Deferred scripts keep the relative order, while async scripts do not.**
+1. Deferred scripts keep the relative order, while async scripts do not.

     For example, in the code below (with `async`) there are two scripts.
 The one which loads first will run first.